 Before purchasing from any of the options that are listed above, you may want to consider how long it will take to get the custom orthotic designed and ready for your foot.
 Each location you go to will have different lengths of how long it will take them to get it done.

-Thanks to some of the technology available online, some of the online retailers will be able to get the orthotic back to you in less than two weeks.
+Thanks to some of the technology available online, some of the online retailers will be able to get the orthotic back to you in two weeks.
 Be careful about getting the orthotic back too quickly though.

 It does take a professional time to craft this medical device and if they make promises that you will get the orthotic back in just a few days, you are likely getting an insole.